David-Haim/concurrencpp/README.md

     void post(callable_type&& callable, argument_types&& ... arguments);

     /*
-        Like post, but returns a result object that marshals the asynchronous result.
+        Like post, but returns a result object that passes the asynchronous result.
         Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type, class ... argument_types>